tinne26/kage-desk/docs/tutorials/intro/06_uniforms.md

 }
 ```

-Now we will change it a bit to add a new parameter for our shader: the center position of our circle.
+Now we will change this code to add a new parameter for our shader: the center position of our circle.
 ```Golang
 func (self *Game) Draw(screen *ebiten.Image) {
 	// create draw options